Eidansoft/Phphiles/README.md

 If you use it at your project, let me know and I'll update this list.

+By the way you will find a simple test page at **test** folder, you can easely follow it to know how use it at your project.

 # Compilation / configuration
 This application is built in PHP plus AngularJS; but you can use only the part you need.